Education Abroad inspires active global citizenship through the facilitation of accessible, challenging, and safe intercultural experiences.

 - evolving knowledge of self, others, and the world,

 - inclusive attitudes and values.

 - Collaboration: We aim to foster relationships of care and reciprocity within our office and among all of our partnerships on and off campus.

 - Diversity: We respect pluralism and embrace differences of race, sex, sexual orientation, gender, gender identity, religion, physical or mental ability, culture, ethnic origin, national origin, veteran status, age, and socioeconomic or class status.

 - Equity: We seek access for every UConn student to the resources they need to participate in and learn from intercultural experiences.

-- Excellence: We seek to develop intercultural experiences of the greatest academic quality and professional relevance.
+- Excellence: We collaborate to develop intercultural experiences of the greatest academic rigor and professional relevance.

 - Well-being: We commit ourselves to the highest standards of health, safety, and risk management for UConn travelers abroad.